 - “God’s Plan” • Drake (record & song)

 God’s Plan is an ok track, but I don’t think the production is musically diverse enough to stand out from other nominees.
-Drake’s delivery is kind of lazy compared to his other tracks and there isn’t an interesting narrative in the lyrics.
+Drake’s delivery is kind of lazy compared to his other tracks.
 The strongest thing the track has going for it is how massive it was: #1 song of 2018.
 But at the Grammys that shouldn’t be enough for a win.